barebox/barebox/Documentation/user/bootchooser.rst

 ``global.bootchooser.reset_attempts``
   Already described in :ref:`Bootchooser Algorithm <bootchooser,algorithm>`
 ``global.bootchooser.reset_priorities``
-  A space separated list of events that cause *bootchooser* to reset the priorities of all boot targets.
+  A space-separated list of events that cause *bootchooser* to reset the priorities of all boot targets.
 Possible values:

   * empty: priorities will never be reset